rust-lang/rust/text/0000-document_all_features.md

 [Ember RFC: Module Unification]: https://github.com/dgeb/rfcs/blob/module-unification/text/0000-module-unification.md#how-we-teach-this

-## Review before stabilization
+## New requirement to document changes before stabilizing

 Changes will now be reviewed for changes to the documentation prior to being merged.
+This will proceed in the following places:

+- language features:
+    - in the reference
+    - in _The Rust Programming Language_
+    - in _Rust by Example_
+- the standard library: in the `std` API docs

 ### Language features
 [language-features]: #language-features

+We will document *all* language features in the Rust Reference, as well as making some updates to _The Rust Programming Language_ and _Rust by Example_ as necessary.

-In the case of language features, this will be a manual process, involving updates to the `reference.md` file.
+This will necessarily be a manual process, involving updates to the `reference.md` file.
 (It may at some point be sensible to break up the Reference file for easier maintenance; that is left aside as orthogonal to this discussion.)

 Note that the feature documentation does not need to be written by the feature author.
 In fact, this is one of the areas where the community may be most able to support core developers even if not themselves programming language theorists or compiler hackers.
 This may free up the compiler developers' time.
 It will also help communicate the features in a way that is accessible to ordinary Rust users.